emissary-ingress/emissary/user-guide/ambassador-pro-install.md

 AMBASSADOR_IP=$(kubectl get svc ambassador -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
 ```

-We'll now test Ambassador Pro with the `httpbin` service.
+We'll now test Ambassador Edge Stack with the `httpbin` service.
 First, curl to the `httpbin` URL This URL is public, so it returns successfully without an authentication token.

 ```
 $ curl -k https://$AMBASSADOR_IP/httpbin/ip # No authentication token